-Providing editorial services (developmental and substantive) for book-length and short-form content for the academic, scholarly, researcher, and practitioner markets.
+Providing editorial services (developmental and substantive) for book-length and short-form content for the academic, scholarly, researcher, practitioner, and trade markets.

 At OUP I developed, launched, curated, and edited major new web-based reference projects in the Earth and Space Sciences quite broadly conceived and inclusive of allied disciplines across the social sciences and humanities.

 Acquired, developed, and edited book lists broadly conceived in nursing education, research, and practice -- for practitioners at all levels, higher education teachers and students, health care business professionals, and allied disciplines.